joe-crick/calendar-model/readme.md

 Calendar Model is what it says it is: It models calendrical data.
 It generates sets of Date objects.
 Date objects decorate a JS Date instance with a few convenience methods, and an events property.
 The events property is an array that can contain an arbitrary collection of events.

-Calendar Model is very small - 13kb.
+Calendar Model is very small ~ 14kb, minified.

 ### Install from NPM